-The Department of Education renewed FedLoan Servicing's student loan servicing contract through December 2021.
-However, FedLoan isn't one of the servicers the Department of Education will partner with starting in 2022 as part of its new NextGen platform.
+The Department of Education renewed FedLoan Servicing's student loan servicing contract through December 2022.
+However, FedLoan isn't one of the servicers the Department of Education will partner with starting in the near future as part of its new NextGen platform.

 When the NextGen platform is activated, your loan may be transferred from FedLoan to a new loan servicer.
 If that happens, download your payment history and account letters from FedLoan before the transfer occurs.
 You may need those records to prove you've met the eligibility requirements for loan forgiveness programs.